Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Main results

 The process $W_n$ can take either discrete or continuous values, but its evolution does not depend on the position $X_n$.
 If $X_n$ has absorbing boundary conditions, we show in Sec.~\ref{discrete_case} how to construct its dual $Y_n$, with hard wall boundary conditions, such that the results above hold.
 We also propose an extension to continuous time random walks.
 An interesting example is the persistent random walk (which can be considered as a discrete model of active particles), which we use to illustrate the discrete time result in Sec.~\ref{sec:PRW}. \\

 {\normalcolor \textbf{Stochastic resetting.} All the models considered here can be extended by adding Poissonian resetting of the position.
 During a time interval $[t,t+dt]$, the process $x(t)$ evolves according to \eqref{LangevinIntroduction} with probability $1-\sum_{i=1}^n r_i dt$, or restarts it dynamics at position $X_r^i \in [a,b]$ with probability $r_i dt$, where $r_i$ ($i=1,...,n$) is the resetting rate associated with the resetting position $X_r^i$.
 In that case, the definition of the dual is a bit more subtle.
 Similarly to $x(t)$, the dual process $y(t)$ ``resets'' with rates $r_i$, $i=1,...,N$, but instead of resetting to a fixed position, the position $y(t^+)$ after the reset now depends on the position $y(t^-)$ just before the reset: if $y(t^-) \leq X_r^i$, then $y(t^+)=a$, but if $y(t^-) > X_r^i$, one has instead $y(t^+)=b$.
 Resetting can also be considered for discrete random walks.
-The details are given in Sec.~\ref{sec:resetting}.} \\
+The details are given in Sec.~\ref{sec:resetting}. {\red The construction of a Siegmund dual for stochastic resetting is another important new result of this paper.}} \\